 A. While we would prefer for all the application materials to be submitted in a single document, we will accept references sent to us directly by your referee via separate cover provided they arrive prior to the application deadline.
 References received late may not be considered by the panel and this could adversely affect your application.

-Q. Is it possible to amend our application materials once they have been submitted on Decision Desk?
+Q. Is it possible to amend our application materials once they have been submitted on Embark?

 A. Once you have begun the online application process you can remove and/or replace files you have already uploaded.
 However once your application has been submitted you will be required to contact the Junior Fellowship administrator via email to request further amendments prior to the application deadline.

 Q. I am applying for more than one Junior Fellowship programme.
-Does this mean that I have to submit two separate applications on Decision Desk and pay the fee twice?
+Does this mean that I have to submit two separate applications on Embark and pay the fee twice?

-A. Yes you will be required to submit two separate applications on Decision Desk as well as pay two separate fees via the online shop as you are applying to audition for two separate panels.
+A. Yes you will be required to submit two separate applications on Embark as well as pay two separate fees via the online shop as you are applying to audition for two separate panels.